mjakubowski84/parquet4s/README.md

 }
 ```

-Additionaly, if you want to write your custom type, you have to define the schema for it:
+Additionally, if you want to write your custom type, you have to define the schema for it:

 ```scala
 import org.apache.parquet.schema.{OriginalType, PrimitiveType}